ytaa2021/ytaa2021/README.md

-Passionate coder, explorer of possibilities, and believer in the power of technology to shape the future. 🚀🌍
+Passionate coder and believer in the power of technology to shape the future. 🚀🌍

 👨‍💻 Full-stack developer respecting elegant solutions.
 Building innovative software that pushes boundaries and exceeds expectations.